xi/apca-introduction/analysis.md

 -   It uses a different luminance calculation that deviates from the standards but is supposed to be closer to real world usage.
--   It uses a different way of calculating a contrast from luminances.
+-   It uses a more accurate model and significantly different parameters for converting luminance to perceptual lightness.
+-   It adds an additional step where different exponents are applied to foreground and background.
 -   It uses different scaling.
 Crucially, this scaling is based on a difference rather than a ratio.
 -   It uses a more sophisticated link between spatial frequency and minimum color contrast that might allow for more nuanced thresholds.

-The new contrast formula agrees with WCAG 2.x for 83.5% of color pairs.
-That number rises to 91% for a modified WCAG 2.x formula with an ambient light value of 0.4.
-This could indicate that APCA assumes more ambient light.
-It would also explain why APCA reports lower contrast for darker colors.
+The new contrast formula agrees with WCAG 2.x for 83.5% of randomly picked color pairs.
+That number rises to 91% for a modified WCAG 2.x formula with a flare value of 0.4.
+As far as I understand, this is not a realistic value for flare.
+So the physical interpretation might be incorrect.
+This would however explain why APCA reports lower contrast for darker colors.

 So far I like many of the ideas of APCA, but I am concerned by the [lack of